The-Yak-Collective/yakcollective/projects/astonishing-stories/out-of-the-loop.md

 Vijayan motioned to his head with his index and middle fingers stretched out to mimic a gun as he usually did when he broke down.
 He was aware of the irony that this was one way he connected with the rest of the world,  they always shot themselves in the head, it was always the fucking head.

-Such days were not uncommon, but Vijayan found something still pulled him towards their sessions.
+Bad days with Mr. Vader were not uncommon, but Vijayan found something still pulled him towards their sessions.

 Is it some kind of dependency… is it because I don’t have anyone to talk to, he thought to himself at the end of every month when a new invoice came in.
 But he showed up and it helped that Mr. Vader’s presence felt unconditional, like he actually wanted to be there with Vijayan and not elsewhere.